-In 2016, Blacksmith Books (Hong Kong) published “The Mercenary Mandarin”, my biography of the nineteenth-century British adventurer William Mesny, who became a decorated general in the Chinese military.
+In 2016, Blacksmith Books published “The Mercenary Mandarin”, my biography of the nineteenth-century British adventurer William Mesny, who became a decorated general in the Chinese military.

-Writing is an isolated profession, involving long stretches spent alone with a computer.
-At other times I like to get out of the house and pursue interests in wildlife, Chinese martial arts and scuba diving.
+Writing is an isolated profession, involving long stretches alone with a computer.
+Whenever possible I like to get out of the house and spend time on wildlife, Chinese martial arts and scuba diving.
 Preferably somewhere warm.